holidayextras/culture/accessibility-best-practices.md

 <a name="live"></a>
 ## Announcing changes elsewhere on the page
 A screen reader can only focus on one element at a time and is unaware of changes happening elsewhere on the page.
-This is problematic in modern web applications where performing an action on one page of the page may cause changes or notifications to appear somewhere else.
+This is problematic in modern web applications where performing an action on one part of the page may cause changes or notifications to appear somewhere else.

 WAI-ARIA Live Regions allow these changes to be exposed to screen readers so that they can be announced to the user.